JMHeartley/dreamlo.js/README.md

 ## 🤖 Usage
 The methods below, except `initialize()`, are all [Promises](https://javascript.info/promise-basics), so they can wait for the HTTP response.
+Failed HTTP requests will throw an `Error` containing the [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

-You'd call these methods using [Promise chains](https://javascript.info/promise-chaining):
+You can use these methods with [Promise chains](https://javascript.info/promise-chaining):

 ```javascript
 dreamlo.getScores()